 Staging for rent may include:

-- Decorating with artwork and fresh flowers
+- Placing artwork and fresh flowers in the lobby

 - Arranging furniture in each room